 Walnut Lane Chest circa

-The walnut family Lane Chest had crackling veneer issues at the base, shown right, which prompted the visit to MPFC.
+The walnut family Lane Chest had crackling veneer issues at the base, shown before treatment, right, which prompted the visit to MPFC.

 We matched the grain patterns when we replaced the damaged veneer, and then gave the lovely chest a warm wax polish.
 After treatment images above.